LeonardoMarcatti/buzzvel/README.md

     "holiday" : 2,
     "participants" : [1, 3, 4, 8]
 }</b></p>
-<h4>api/updateHoliday/$</h4>
+<h4>api/updateHoliday/?</h4>
 <p>This is the endpoint for updating any holiday you want.
-Just replace the '$' symbol for the id number of holiday required.
+Just replace the '?' symbol for the id number of holiday required.
 For this to work you got to send any or all of the following data: title, location, date or description.</p>
-<h4>api/holiday/pdf/$</h4>
+<h4>api/holiday/pdf/?</h4>
 <p>In this endpoint you download a PDF file with informations about a holiday sicha as title, description, date, location and participants.
-All you have to do is replace the $ symbol for the id number of a particular holiday.</p>
+All you have to do is replace the ? symbol for the id number of a particular holiday.</p>
 <h2>Testing</h2>
 <h3>Intro</h3>
 <p>One of the most importante features of this challenge is testing.
 Inside tests folder there are two types of test - unit test and feature test.
 Unit test are reponsable for testing small portions of applications and on the other hand feature test are responsable for testing how different parts of application interact with one another.</p>
-<p>You will find four files inside each test folders.
+<p>You will find four files inside unit test folder.
 They are: AuthTest, HolidayTest, PariticpantsTest and ErrorTests.
 Each one aim to evaluate a certein group of features they are related to.
 AuthTest must be the very first test you must run because in one of the assertions inside of it you will get an token that you must add to other assertions and this token is a random string compose of several characters and its langth varies.</p>
-<p>It is strongly recommended to run all unit test first and after the end of them run feature tests.</p>
+<p>For some tests you will find Data Providers and they are for running the same test a few times for two reasons.
+First, to fulfill the data bank and for the use of other tests.
+Sencondly to make sure when running one test more than once we stress the system a little ensuring it is robust one.</p>

 <h3>Auth Tests</h3>
 <p>In this set of tests you will find ralated to authentication tests like login, logup and logout.
 In each one several assertions are made to make sure everything in correct.</p>